sujayv16/DEFINI-tech/README.md

 # DEFINI-tech

-DEFINI-tech is a Chrome extension for searching word meanings, synonyms, and similar words for incorrect inputs.
+DEFINI-tech is a Chrome extension for searching word meanings, synonyms, pronounciations and similar words for incorrect inputs.
 It utilizes the DictionaryAPI for word meanings and the Datamuse API for synonyms and word suggestions.

 ## Demo Video